Treatment of Pain

 The oral route for opioids may be used for treatment of acute pain if the patient is able to tolerate oral drugs.

-The IV route provides the most rapid onset and thus the easiest titration, but duration of analgesia is short.
-Large, rapid fluctuations in blood levels (bolus effect) can lead to toxicity at peak levels early in the dosing interval or later to breakthrough pain at trough levels.
-Continuous IV infusion, sometimes with patient-controlled supplemental doses, eliminates this effect but requires an expensive pump; this approach is used most often for postoperative pain.
+The IV route provides the most rapid onset and thus the easiest titration, but duration of analgesia tends to be shorter.
+Large, rapid fluctuations in blood levels (bolus effect) can lead to toxicity at peak levels early in the dosing interval or breakthrough pain later at trough levels.
+Patient-controlled analgesic (PCA) systems allow patients to self-titrate dosing, and for selected patient populations (eg, certain postoperative pediatric patients or during palliative care), continuous IV infusion can be used in addition to a PCA system.
+PCA systems are most often used for postoperative pain.

 The IM route provides analgesia longer than IV but is painful, and absorption can be erratic; it is not recommended except when a single dosage is anticipated and a patient does not have IV access.

-Long-term continuous subcutaneous infusion can be used, particularly for cancer pain.
+Long-term continuous subcutaneous infusion can be used, particularly for cancer pain and in palliative care when IV access is difficult or not part of the care plan.

 Dosing and titration